-As of release 10.0.0.0, the Continuous Compliance Engine supports the use of HashiCorp and CyberArk password vaults for connections to PostgreSQL.
+As of release 10.0.0.0, the Continuous Compliance Engine supports the use of HashiCorp and CyberArk password vaults for connections to PostgreSQL and Oracle databases.
 Utilizing this feature requires the presence of either a HashiCorp or CyberArk vault, as well as additional configuration actions on the Continuous Compliance Engine.